2010 Georgia Tech Yellow Jackets football team: Miami (FL)

-Pregame Line: Miami (FL) –2.5

 In this match-up Miami was looking to stay poised to challenge Virginia Tech for the Coastal Division in their game next week.
 Both clubs would be starting backup quarterbacks as Jacory Harris was sidelined with a concussion and Joshua Nesbitt out with a broken arm.
 Tevin Washington stepped in for Nesbitt and didn't have a bad day statistically except for the one that matters most, score.
 The Jackets were able to rack up 409 total yards, 308 rushing and 101 passing, but could only must 10 points on the day.
 Washington was the leading rusher with 122 yards on 21 carries followed by Orwin Smith with 88 yards and Allen with 77 yards.
 Kevin Cone was the leading receiver for the Jackets with 3 catches for 42 yards and a touchdown.

 Miami's offense was just too much for the Jackets' defense.
 The true freshmen Stephen Morris was able to step in for Harris and spread the ball around to Miami's many weapons.
 Gaining 507 yards on the day, 230 in the air and 277 on the ground.
 Hankerson was the leading receiver with 132 yards and a touchdown.
 The running attack was handle by committee with 7 backs rushing for positive yards.
 Lamar Miller, Damien Berry, Mike James, and Graig Cooper all were able to find the endzone.